 The above are the most prominent indexes, bringing together many strands of evidence allowing us to draw reasonably strong conclusions—a claim strengthened by the fact that the rankings are quite consistent.

 I’ll now aggregate the first 11 indexes weighing each equally.
 I’ll drop the BLI because it’s radically incomplete; the HLI because it only considers longevity; and the US News & World Report because it contained so many outliers.
 (Note that when I included these latter 3 indexes it hardly changed the rankings anyway.)
-And I used the median rather than mean to rank the countries to dramatically lessen the effect of outlier rankings.
+I used the median rather than mean to rank the countries to dramatically lessen the effect of outlier rankings.
+(Note that the 11 numbers behind a countries name correspond in order with the first 11 indexes above.
+Thus the first number is the HDI index, the second the IHDI index, and so on.
+UR = unrated.)

 |FIRST TIER (countries ranked in top 10 in all, or most, rankings.)|